Battle of Quifangondo: FAPLA

 The FAPLA infantry was, for the most part, equipped with various Kalashnikov-pattern automatic rifles of Soviet bloc origin, although older Czechoslovak vz.
 52 rifles, donated by Cuba from its reserve stocks, were commonly used as well.
 The vz.
-52s had been delivered for the express purpose of arming the battalions raised in a select few training camps, including Vila Salazar, and would have been carried by the recruits from there.
+52s had been delivered for the express purpose of arming the battalions raised in a select few training camps, including Vila Salazar, and were carried by the recruits previously enrolled there.
 In heavy support weapons FAPLA was generally superior to its opponents.
 It possessed large quantities of RPG-7s, also supplied by Cuba, 82 mm mortars, and B-10 recoilless rifles.
 The only heavy armour Neto's forces possessed for most of 1975 were 12 T-34-85 medium tanks of World War II vintage donated by Yugoslavia.
 The tanks were reportedly used to drive ELNA out of Luanda in July.
 References to these tanks began appearing in FALA and South African reports in September.
 That same month, the Soviet Union donated another 10 T-34-85s to FAPLA, promising to have them delivered to Luanda before 10 November.
 While not very formidable from a conventional standpoint, the presence of the archaic T-34-85s was a decisive factor, since ELNA had no tanks of its own to counter them.
 As Roberto's troops neared Luanda in early November, the tanks were dug into the hills east of the capital, but could be mobilised quickly if ELNA overran the defensive works at Quifangondo.

 The garrison at Quifangondo was well-equipped with artillery and heavy support weapons.
 It included the 9th Brigade's integral artillery battery under the command of Roberto Leal Ramos Monteiro "Ngongo", with 12 76 mm ZiS-3 divisional guns.
 The ZiS-3 had an effective range of 13 km.
 While extremely versatile as infantry support weapons, the divisional guns were considered inadequate to repel a determined assault by attackers with artillery support of their own, and in September the Soviets agreed to supply FAPLA with BM-21 Grad truck-mounted multiple rocket launchers.
 The BM-21 had a range of 20 km and could fire salvoes of 40 122mm rockets at a time.
 At the beginning of November, the first two BM-21s were flown into Point-Noire by Soviet pilots over the objections of Neto and his staff, who wanted them airlifted directly to Luanda.
 Within a few days, a total of six BM-21s had been delivered and stockpiled at Point-Noire.
 There, they were reassembled by Cuban technicians and transported by ship to Luanda, arriving on 7 November.
 The rocket launchers were supplied with ample ammunition; however, the Soviets had neglected to include the necessary fuses.
 This rendered them impotent until the evening of 9 November, when fuses were finally flown in from Cuba.